Cerebral organoid: Autism spectrum disorders

 Cerebral organoids can also be used to study autism spectrum disorders.
 In one study, cerebral organoids were cultured from cells derived from macrocephaly ASD patients.
 These cerebral organoids were found to reflect characteristics typical of the ASD-related macrocephaly phenotype found in the patients.
 By cultivating cerebral organoids from ASD patients with macrocephaly, connections could be made between certain gene mutations and phenotypic expression.
 Autism has also been studied through the comparison of healthy versus affected synthesised brain organoids.
 Observation of the two models showed the overexpression of a transcription factor FOXG1 that produced a larger amount of GABAergic inhibitory neurons in the affected models.
 The significance of this use of brain organoids is that it has added great support for the excitatory/inhibitory imbalance hypothesis which if proven true could help identify targets for drugs so that the condition could be treated.

 The field of epigenetics and how DNA methylation might influence development of ASD has also been of interest in recent years.
 The traditional method of studying post-mortem neural samples from individuals with ASD poses many challenges, so cerebral organoids have been proposed as an alternate method of studying the potential effect that epigenetic mechanisms may have on the development of autism.
 This use of the cerebral organoid model to examine ASD and epigenetic patterns might provide insight in regards to epigenetic developmental timelines.
-However, it is important to note that the conditions in which cerebral organoids are cultured in might affect gene expression, and consequentially affect observations made using this model.
+However, the conditions in which cerebral organoids are cultured in might affect gene expression, and consequentially affect observations made using this model.
 Additionally, there is concern over the variability in cerebral organoids cultured from the same sample.
 Further research into the extent and accuracy by which cerebral organoids recapitulate epigenetic patterns found in primary samples is also needed.